Why Healthy Snacks are Needed in Elementary Schools

 - Muffins- adding vegetables helps make them healthier

-- Chocolate Banana Crepes- on flour tortillas, arrange banana slices and smash lightly, sprinkle chocolate chips over bananas, fry in pan with butter, sprinkle with powdered sugar and cut into fourths.http://doreensrockin3rdgrade.com/essays-introduction-phrases/
+- Chocolate Banana Crepes- on flour tortillas, arrange banana slices and smash lightly, sprinkle chocolate chips over bananas, fry in pan with butter, sprinkle with powdered sugar and cut into fourths.summary and response essay example

 - Tortillas- brush with melted butter, sprinkle cinnamon and sugar mixture on top, bake for 8-10 min.
 Cut into fourths, use these sugary chips to dip into yogurt, mixed fruit salad, or anything else you want.

 - Pretzel Dips- Pretzel rods dipped into peanut butter and then rolled into crushed nuts, granola, or yogurt.
-You could just use the yogurt instead of peanut butter.from thesis to essay writing
+You could just use the yogurt instead of peanut butter.my favourite animal lion essay in english

 Health.com– many healthy snack ideas from above